phongtht/Analyze-Traffic-and-Conversion-on-E-commerce-Website/README.md

 | 2   | 201707 | 124.23755186721992       | 334.05655979568053           |

 **Insights:**
+  - Visitors who complete a purchase view significantly fewer pages than those who don't.
+  - From June to July, the average pageviews for purchasers jumped from ~94 to ~124, and for non-purchasers from ~317 to ~334.

 ### Task 5:  Average number of transactions per user that made a purchase in July 2017
 * SQL code